the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 (rr-ci-ghactions)=
 # Continuous Integration with GitHub Actions

-This section will walk you through the basic setup of continuous integration (CI) using GitHub Actions. **GitHub Actions** is a task automation system fully integrated with GitHub.
+This section will walk you through the basic setup of continuous integration (CI) using **GitHub Actions (GHA)**.
+GHA is a task automation system fully integrated with GitHub.
 In other words, it is an API that orchestrates any workflow based on any event.
 Although there are many CI service providers, Git Hub action (GHA) makes it easier than ever to incorporate CI into your repositories.
 It provides a flexible way to automate nearly every aspect of your project workflow.
 Here are just a few examples of use cases of GitHub Actions:

 - Automated testing of the software
 - Generate reports of the status of any changes in the repository